Request a CatalogContact Us

 Grading

-Grading services often require homeschool teachers to save and mail student work to the organization.
+Catholic Heritage Curricula is not a school; therefore, we do not provide grading or record keeping.
+Grading services often require homeschool teachers to save and turn in student work to the organization.
 This record-keeping can be burdensome, and is not particularly necessary.

 In addition, there is a danger in delegating the grading to someone outside the homeschool.
-When the homeschooling parent grades the child's daily work, he is immediately aware of both weak and strong spots in his child's performance.
-Based on that knowledge, practice can immediately be assigned to address weak areas, or eliminate unnecessary 'busy' work in those subjects that the child has already mastered.
+When the homeschooling parent grades the child’s daily work, he is immediately aware of both weak and strong spots in his child’s performance.
+Based on that knowledge, practice can immediately be assigned to address weak areas, or eliminate unnecessary “busy” work in those subjects that the child has already mastered.
 While waiting for a grading service to return the grades, the child continues to falter in weak areas, or suffer boredom from undue assignments in areas mastered.
-Turning the task of grading over to someone else robs the parent of the immediate feedback that genders the 'perfect fit' for your own program.
+Turning the task of grading over to someone else robs the student of the immediate feedback which is a key benefit of homeschooling, and hinders the parent’s efforts to tailor the curriculum into a “perfect fit” for the individual child.

 Return to top